 Over the past several years, on-time in-full (OTIF) has grown in importance throughout the logistics industry.
 Its growth and adoption has been largely driven by major companies like Walmart.
-Setting an on-time in-full KPI is important, as fines can very easily reach seven- or even eight-figure expenses for product-based companies, such as those within the food and beverage and CPG verticals.
+Setting an on-time in-full KPI is important, as fines can very easily reach seven- or even eight-figure expenses for product-based companies.
+Especially those within the food and beverage and CPG verticals.

 On-time in-full (OTIF) is a supply chain metric for measuring performance in the logistics industry.
 OTIF generally refers to a supplier’s ability to deliver product within prescribed delivery windows and at full quantities ordered.

-The concept originated in 2017 when Walmart began evaluating suppliers based on their ability to deliver orders on time – and levied fines on those that couldn’t comply.
-It’s now widely used to judge the performance of the supply chain when it comes to inventory planning, inventory optimization and order fulfillment.
+The concept of OTIF originated in 2017.
+It was then that Walmart began evaluating suppliers based on their ability to deliver orders on time – and levied fines on those that couldn’t comply.
+OTIF is now widely used to judge the performance of the supply chain.
+Particularly when it comes to inventory planning, inventory optimization, and order fulfillment.

-OTIF was designed to improve store operations within Walmart itself and quickly led to a series of major changes as it was quickly adopted by other retailers and companies.
-Most notably, because it penalized loads arriving early as well as late, it gave rise to a greater need for executing supply chain operations with pinpoint precision – and in the process necessitated more accurate insight into the status and disposition of supply chain assets than ever before.
+OTIF was designed to improve store operations within Walmart itself and quickly led to a series of major changes as it was rapidly adopted by other retailers and companies.
+Most notably, because it penalized loads arriving early as well as late, it gave rise to a greater need for executing supply chain operations with pinpoint precision.
+And, in the process, necessitated more accurate insight into the status and disposition of supply chain assets than ever before.

 Companies that enforce OTIF supply chain standards don’t always validate the fines they issue, leading to disputes.
 Much like detention, better visibility can help resolve these disputes for both parties.